Resource

 Edge of Orbit

 Voyager II is a spacecraft launched by the United States in 1977.
 Voyager II passed through the heliosheath, the edge of the sun's gravitational pull, in 2007.
-Voyager II is nearly outside the Sun's orbit.
+Voyager II is outside the sun's orbit.

 Fast Fact